djeada/Linux-Notes/notes/services.md

 To enable a service means to configure it to start automatically when the system boots up.
 This is particularly useful for services that are essential for system operations or that provide critical functionalities.
 The command to enable a service varies depending on the system's initialization system.
 Here are common examples:

-- Using `chkconfig` for SysV-init systems:
+I. Using `chkconfig` for SysV-init systems:

 ```bash
 chkconfig httpd on